pingcap/tidb/docs/design/2018-10-24-view-support.md

 ## Rationale
 1. Create VIEW
-   This proposal only support following grammar to create view:
+   This proposal only supports the following grammar to create view:
    ```
     CREATE
         [OR REPLACE]